reacherhq/check-if-email-exists/README.md

 The 1st version of this tool was a simple bash script which made a telnet call.
 If you would like to use that simpler version, have a look at the [`legacy`](https://github.com/amaurymartiny/check-if-email-exists/tree/legacy) branch.
 The reasons for porting the bash script to the current codebase are explained [in this issue](https://github.com/amaurymartiny/check-if-email-exists/issues/4).

-## 📜 License
+## License

-The source code is available under the license beard dude loves.
+This library (`check-if-email-exists`) has a dual license, a commercial one suitable for closed-source commercial projects and an AGPL license that can be used in open-source software.
 See the [LICENSE](./LICENSE) file for more info.

 > If you would like a higher free tier to test https://reacher.email, consider [sponsoring me](https://github.com/sponsors/amaurymartiny/)!
-You'll get from 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.
+You'll get 8000 free emails every month, and a this contribution would mean A WHOLE LOT to me.